Unfortunately, some stomach-related injuries may take time to appear. And sometimes, the symptoms may appear when it’s too late.

 Seek the Help of an Experienced St. Louis Car Accident Attorney

 If you suffered stomach injuries from a car accident caused by a reckless driver, don’t hesitate to speak with an experienced St. Louis car accident attorney.
-At The Hoffmann Law Firm, L.L.C. we have over 20 years of experience and can evaluate your case for free.
+At The Hoffmann Law Firm, L.L.C. we have 25 years of experience and can evaluate your case for free.

 Free Consultation with a St. Louis Car Accident Lawyer